 A Brief History

 The basis of Computational Fluid Dynamics (CFD) originated with the Navier-Stokes equations, developed between 1882 and 1850.
-Progress accelerated in the 1960s with more powerful computers and advances from scientists like Hess and Smith, leading to 3D simulations and widespread CFD use across industries.
+Progress accelerated from the Stokes equations in the 1960s with more powerful computers and advances from scientists like Hess and Smith , leading to 3D simulations and widespread computational methods used across industries.

 Real-Wold Applications: CFD in Action